 Step 2: Install the downloaded DEB file

 Go to the Downloads folder where you have the deb file downloaded.
 Installing deb file is easy.
 Either just double-click on it or right-click to open it with the software center.
+If it opens in archive manager, you can easily fix that deb file issue in Ubuntu 22.04 or 20.04.

 It will open the software center application and here, you can see the option to install Vivaldi.
 Just hit the Install button.